About me

 On the side

 When I’m not thinking about knowledge management, I occupy myself with languages, writing systems, and etymology.
-And yes — I’m also the kind of person who manages a forest.
-But that’s another story.
+And the story of the forest?
+That’s one for another time.